AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/7b553db9-778c-4e59-8342-a0ec65bbfc0d)

 Note: _advanced.chart file is needed, just make it a blank chart if you don't want to use the advanced instruments.
+(Example: mySong_advanced.chart)

 Now in game select the Note Shop.